qgis/QGIS-Documentation/docs/user_manual/style_library/3d_symbols.rst

   except that an image is used as :guilabel:`Diffuse Texture`.
   The image can be a file on disk, a remote URL or :ref:`embedded in the project
   <embedded_file_selector>`.
-  The :guilabel:`Texture scale`, :guilabel:`Texture rotation` and :guilabel:`Texture offset` are required, Adjust the values manually or use |dataDefine| for dynamic control.
+  To transform the texture, adjust the :guilabel:`Texture scale`, :guilabel:`Texture rotation` or :guilabel:`Texture offset` as needed.
   Use the :guilabel:`Opacity` slider to render semi-transparent objects in 3D.
 * :guilabel:`CAD (Gooch)`: this technique allows shading to occur only in mid-tones so that edge lines and highlights remain visually prominent.
 Along with the